 3 AMA Category 1 Credits™

 Teams complete training together.
-Three 1-hour increments or a single 3-hour session.
+Two 2-hour increments or one 4 hour session.

 Practical.
 Tactics, tips, and wording you can use immediately.